Loss Functions for Discrete Contextual Pricing with Observational Data: Related Literature

-There are also modifications to the IPS method, including normalization via re-weighting \citep{lunceford2004stratification, austin2015moving}, and trimming of the weights to reduce the variance of the estimates \citep{elliott2008model,ionides2008truncated}.
-When the logging policy is not known, we can learn balancing weights jointly without the need of a plug-in estimation of propensity scores \citep{kallus2018balanced,sondhi2020balanced}.
-For off-policy optimization, it is desirable to penalize actions for which the loss function has high variance, as is proposed in \cite{swaminathan2015counterfactual,joachims2018deep} and \cite{bertsimas2018optimization}.
-This can also be thought as a distributionally robust approach using KL-divergence~\citep{faury2020distributionally, si2020distributionally}.
-Moreover, policy optimization has more challenges such as non-convexity or unbiased gradient estimation ~\citep{swaminathan2015counterfactual,joachims2018deep}.
-While this is not an aspect we focus on, ideas for dealing with these issues can be incorporated to the loss functions we propose.
+There are multiple variants of the IPS method, including normalization via reweighting \citep{lunceford2004stratification, austin2015moving} and trimming of the weights to reduce the variance of the estimates \citep{elliott2008model,ionides2008truncated}.
+When the logging policy is not known, one can learn balancing weights jointly without the need for a plug-in estimation of propensity scores \citep{kallus2018balanced,sondhi2020balanced}.
+For off-policy optimization, it is desirable to penalize actions that induce high variance in the loss function, as proposed in \cite{swaminathan2015counterfactual,joachims2018deep}, and \cite{bertsimas2018optimization}.
+This can also be thought of as a distributionally robust approach using KL-divergence~\citep{faury2020distributionally, si2020distributionally}.
 One can also minimize the variance of the loss through reweighting or retargeting these loss functions as a function of $X$, the covariates \citep{kallus2020efficient}.
-This is different from our minimum variance loss function which minimizes conditional variance given $X$.
-This retargeting could be applied to all loss functions we propose as an orthogonal method.
+However, such a procedure, where one introduces bias in the objective, is not appropriate for policy evaluation, which is studied in this paper.